johnzeng/vimhome/README.md

 - run this shell command : `echo "source ~/.vim/plugin/vimrc.vim" > ~/.vimrc`
 - re-start a vim and run `:BundleInstall`

+# included plugins
+Please read to plugin/vimrc.vim, you can see all plugins there, you can get help from their doc file or github repo, you should learn the key mapping at first.Some of the frequently used plugins are:
+- vim-airline
+- vim-go
+- vim-scala
+- leaderf
+- nerdtree
+- grep
+- leader-c
+- vim-surround
+- auto-pairs
+You should learn to use leaderf , nerdtree and grep at first, with them you can work in most of situation

 # Optional for completion
 If you need to do **pyhotn completion**, please install jedi, which is needed by jedi-vim